gdsfactory/gdsfactory/docs/component_intro.md

 ```

-`gf.Component.ref` also accepts arguments such as:
+`Component.ref()` also accepts:

 - `h_mirror` (True / False),
 - `v_mirror` (True / False)
 - `rotation` (0 / 90 / 180 / 270)

-They implement the transformation w.r.t the port position given by port_id If no port_id is given, transformation is done w.r.t (0,0)
+They implement the transformation with respect to the port position given by port_id.
+If no port_id is given, transformation is done with respect to (0,0)

 Ports can have flexible labelling and by default, the user chooses how to label the ports
 in the component with the constraint of giving name unique names within this component.

-A function `auto_rename_ports` is provided to automatically label ports according to the following convention:
+A function `auto_rename_ports` is provided to automatically label ports clockwise (starting from bottom, left corner):

-- photonics ports are labelled with strings that refer to the orientation
+- optical ports start from bottom left corner and have a `o` prefix ('o1', 'o2' ...)
-- other ports are labelled from a prefix and numbered counter-clockwise starting from the east port
+- electrical ports start from bottom left corner and have a `e` prefix ('e1', 'e2' ...)